-Requirement properties differ slightly from the properties of other elements; they include information related to the Type, Status, Difficulty and Priority of the Requirement.
+Requirement properties differ slightly from the properties of other elements; they include information related to the difficulty and priority of the Requirement.
 The 'Notes' field is also important, as it describes precisely what requirement the element represents.
-Requirement naming can also require careful consideration and could reflect either a categorical naming convention, or simply a loose English description of the Requirement.
+Requirement naming requires careful consideration and could reflect either a categorical naming convention, or simply a loose English description of the Requirement.